dsnet/tri-approx/README.md

 Since this experiment was targetted towards Altera FPGAs, the bit-width of 18 will appear frequently in the example implementation.
-This is due to the fact that Altera hardware multipliers are take 18b wide inputs and have 36b outputs.
+This is due to the fact that Altera hardware multipliers have 18b wide inputs and have 36b wide outputs.
 As such the sine and cosine functions will take in a 20b unsigned fixed-point integer upscaled by 2²⁰ and output a 18b two's complement fixed-point integer upscaled by 2¹⁷.
 Notice that the domain of the input is [0,1) and the range of